Personalization Architecture

 - Code quality over speed

-The soul file defines how the agent communicates.
+The soul file defines how the task communicates.
 The user file defines the context it communicates within.
-Without well-configured USER.md, SOUL.md is useless — the agent has no target to calibrate its communication toward.
+Without well-configured USER.md, SOUL.md is useless — the task has no target to calibrate its communication toward.

 USER.md Goes Stale